dayofdoom/default60-plate/README.md

 ---
 * This repo contains a .dxf file for a 60% plate using the layout above.
 The acoustical holes and default screw holes overlap.
 I cut this plate with 1.5mm POM successfully.
 Enjoy.
 * Plate dimensions: 285.37mmx94.93mm
+* Included extra is a .dxf file for foam to place between the PCB and the plate.
+* Foam dimensions: 285.47mmx94.96mm - this slight upsizing allows for a little wiggle room.
 ---